irinacake/notesMaster1/README.md

 - I **CANNOT** be held responsible if you happen to be mislead by the content of these files ;

-- The content of these files may not match what you have done during your class if the teacher was a different one ;
+- The content of these files may not match what you have done during your class (Teacher / Year) ;

-- While I intend to update this repository on a weekly basis, do not expect it to be updated on a strict schedule ;
+- While I intend to update this repository on a weekly basis, do not expect it to be updated on a strict schedule (do not expect any update after the year has ended);

-- As of the creating of this repository, my LaTeX skills are not great, so do not expect perfect formatting (I am trying my best)
+- My LaTeX skills have significantly changed throughout the updates of this repository, as such, some files may have different formatting.

 ### Content